 - Explicitly authorize or require the removal of firearms or ammunition at the scene of a domestic violence incident.

 Louisiana requires that records of individuals who have been convicted of enumerated domestic abuse crimes be transmitted to the National Instant Criminal Background Check System (“NICS”) database.
-Specifically, Louisiana requires district clerks of court to send records for individuals who have been convicted of felony domestic abuse battery to the Louisiana Supreme Court for reporting to NICS.3 Starting January 1, 2017, Louisiana courts will also be required to transmit records to NICS for individuals who are prohibited from possessing a firearm based on a conviction for misdemeanor domestic abuse battery, or who are prohibited or restricted from possessing or using a firearm by a court order.4
+Specifically, Louisiana requires district clerks of court to send records for individuals who have been convicted of felony domestic abuse battery to the Louisiana Supreme Court for reporting to NICS.4 Since January 1, 2017, Louisiana courts have also been required to transmit records to NICS regarding individuals who are prohibited from possessing a firearm based on a conviction for misdemeanor domestic abuse battery, or who are prohibited or restricted from possessing or using a firearm by a court order.5

 See our Domestic Violence & Firearms policy summary for a comprehensive discussion of this issue.